commerceblock/docs/source/ocean-config/index.rst

      - yes

-Script destination for public key hash whitlelist coins, required if whitelist is enabled (option -pkhwhitelist=1).
+Script destination for public key hash whitelist coins, required if whitelist is enabled (option -pkhwhitelist=1).
 The number of coins is specified by ``policycoins``.

 --con_mandatorycoinbase
 ^^^^^^^^^^^^^^^^^^^^^^^